-For the 2019 results, U-Multirank has enhanced the web tool further to improve its presentation and functionality, simplifying the user tracks and ranking selections allowing for faster results, as well as enhancing the presentation of the results in both the university profiles and results pages.
+For the 2020 results, U-Multirank has enhanced the web tool further to improve its presentation and functionality, simplifying the various tracks and ranking selections allowing for faster results, as well as enhancing the presentation of the results in both the university profiles and results pages.
+Additionally, U-Multirank has redesigned its student track, with a new process for comparing your best matching university.
+U-Multirank has also expanded its 'Study in' pages to include 120 of the most popular cities to study in the world, providing users with detailed information, like: